 The first time we hiked here last December, we didn’t quite make it to Halfway Camp.
 Instead, we had a great time in the snow!
-Book a custom Adventure Dog photo session with Outdoor Dog Photography today!
-Book a custom Adventure Dog photo session with Outdoor Dog Photography today!
-Without the snow slowing us down
+Capture your dog’s adventurous spirit with Outdoor Dog Photography!
+Capture your dog’s adventurous spirit with Outdoor Dog Photography!
+Without the snow slowing us down and distracting us with winter fun,

 Category: San Bernardino National Forest